TEI Consortium procedures, customs and practices

 It is not required that the Executive Director be present at the Council meetings.

-Appendix A: Information on standard meeting requirements[Note: This information, currently an appendix to the operating procedures, should be merged with the Conference Protocol, also under construction!]
+Appendix A: Information on standard meeting requirements[Note: This information, currently an appendix to the operating procedures, should be merged with Hosting a TEI Conference and Members Meeting and the Conference Protocol!]

 Members' Meeting attendance